opro/opro/README.md

 ## Password Token Exchange

-If a client application has a user's password and username/email they can exchange these for a token.
-This is much safer than storing username and password on a local device, but does not offer the traditional OAuth "Flow".
-Because of this all available permissions will be granted to the client application.
+If a client application has a user's password and username/email, they can exchange these for a token.
+This is much safer than storing the username and password on a local device, but it does not offer the traditional OAuth "Flow".
+Because of this, all available permissions will be granted to the client application.
 If you want to disable this feature you can set the configuration below to false:

     config.password_exchange_enabled = true

-If you have this feature enabled you can further control what applications can use the feature.
+If you have this feature enabled, you can further control what applications can use the feature.
 Some providers may wish to have "Blessed" client applications that have this ability while restricting all other clients.
-To accomplish this you can create a method in your ApplicationController called `oauth_valid_password_auth?` that accepts a client_id and client_secret, and returns a true or false based on whether that application can use password auth
+To accomplish this, you can create a method in your ApplicationController called `oauth_valid_password_auth?` that accepts a client_id and client_secret and returns true or false based on whether that application can use password auth:

     def oauth_valid_password_auth?(client_id, client_secret)
       BLESSED_APP_IDS.include?(client_id)